Nikos-Salichos/Web3-.NET/README.md

 In order to compile a smart contract I am using visual studio code with solidity extension.
 When compilation finish I use ABI and bin (bytecode) in C#.

-I have create different controllers for different cases:
+I have create different controllers for different smart contracts:

 - Network (current block, current block difficulty etc)
 - Wallet (check balance, send ether/token to another wallet)
 - UniswapV2